Cart is empty

 How is Micropenis Managed or Treated?

-In adults, especially in a case of the man’s dissatisfaction with the size of his penis and the ensuing development of severe psychological disturbances, management of the condition depends on the diagnosed causes.
-Treatment may involve psychiatric counseling; education; liposuction or lipectomy of the excess suprapubic fat; hormone replacement with testosterone or LH; and penile lengthening and/or widening through valid, approved microsurgical techniques performed by a team of expert urologists and plastic surgeons.
+In adults, especially in cases of the man’s dissatisfaction with the size of his penis and the ensuing development of severe psychological disturbances, management of the condition depends on the diagnosed causes.
+Treatment may involve psychiatric counseling, education, liposuction, or lipectomy of the excess suprapubic fat, hormone replacement with testosterone or LH, and penile lengthening and/or widening through valid, approved microsurgical techniques performed by a team of expert urologists and plastic surgeons.

 In cases of congenital or acquired micropenis—for example, complete or partial penile severance or destruction due to accident, injury, or surgical mishap—several procedures have been effective.
 With myocutaneous flaps (portions of muscle and skin taken from the upper arm or lower abdomen, with preservation of the nerves), it is possible to add about 2–3 inches to the penile length, or even to create a new penis.
 A novel procedure using bilateral flaps of the saphenous vein to increase penile girth has also yielded encouraging results (Austoni E et al. 2002).